Melinda24603591/DayTriptych/README.md

 The Python file (DayTriptych.py) in this repository contains the final and complete version of my project code.

-The audio file (DayTriptych_audio .wav) is the final rendered output generated from that Python script.
+The audio file (DayTriptych.wav) is the final rendered output generated from that Python script.

 -----------------------------------------------------------------------------------------------------------------------